Today, I’ll walk you through the top 8 Best OBD2 Scanners on the market.

 With most scanners, you find the code and then you’re pretty much on your own for how to fix what’s wrong.

-With BlueDriver, they have a database of over 4 million fixes corresponding with specific codes.
+With BlueDriver, they have a database of over 4 million fixes corresponding to specific codes.

 These repairs are certified by real auto mechanics so you know you’re getting good information.
 Bluetooth OBD scanners are still a fairly new technology and BlueDriver is easily one of the best.